Cloud EHR: a complete buyers' guide

 - The pros and cons of cloud computing in healthcare

 - What features and characteristics you should look for in cloud based EHR system

 - How much cloud EHR costs and what to include in a software budget

 EHR systems are offered in the cloud or on a server-based methods of deployment.
 For server-based EMR software, system software and clinical data are stored on local servers.
 In a cloud-based system, system software and clinical data are stored on off-site servers and is accessed through the web.

-The cloud (or web-based) EMR versus server-based EMR debate has been a long-standing debate among EHR users for as long as vendors began to offer viable cloud-based EHR products.
+The cloud (or web-based) EHR versus server-based EHR debate has been a long-standing debate among users for as long as vendors began to offer viable cloud-based EHR products.
 Unfortunately, when searching for objective information regarding the comparative benefits and disadvantages between cloud vs client server EHR systems users should be careful of distinguishing between claims that are primarily used for marketing purposes and those that are based on actual evidence.